 With virtual and hybrid working becoming the new normal in pharma and biotech, this becomes even more challenging for leaders new in role who may rarely (or perhaps even never) meet with their team members face to face, are not in the same building, or often not even the same country.

-When working with leaders who have moved to a new position, either in their existing company or in a new organisation, some of the questions we and our coaching sessions support them to consider include the following:
+When working with leaders who have moved to a new position as part of our senior leadership development programmes, either in their existing company or in a new organisation, some of the questions we and our coaching sessions support them to consider include the following:

-Recent research by Accenture2 found that employees who trust their employers, experience 74% less stress and 40% less burnout.
+Recent research by Accenture found that employees who trust their employers, experience 74% less stress and 40% less burnout.

 When a new leader joins a team or organisation, the onus is on them to establish their credentials, and earn the trust of their team.